xritzx/whisperCorp/packages/server/README.md

 You are currently running the server on localhost and forwarding to [ngrok](https://github.com/oceans404/vc-verifier/blob/main/.env.sample#L1) to exposse it to the internet.

 If you'd like to host the server, you can use something like [Render](https://render.com/), [documented by me here](https://github.com/oceans404/vc-verifier/blob/main/.env.sample#L1).
 Connect your repo, then make sure to add all your environment variables from .env.
-Update the HOSTED_SERVER_URL environment variable to match the server domain created by Render.
+Update the SERVER_URL environment variable to match the server domain created by Render.
 Mine is https://vc-birthday-server.onrender.com

 <img width="1265" alt="Screenshot 2023-06-06 at 11 11 06 AM" src="https://github.com/oceans404/vc-verifier/assets/91382964/dff0176b-1bb2-4c1f-b97c-7c2b50c03737">